The Instant Pot is pure magic because you can make salsa chicken with frozen chicken, and it makes almost no difference to the cooking time!

 Ingredients You’ll Need

-- Chicken stock: I always use a concentrate when it comes to chicken or beef stock (if I don’t have some homemade stock on hand).
+- Chicken stock: I typically use a concentrate when it comes to chicken or beef stock (if I don’t have some homemade stock on hand, which I really try to have).
 It takes up less space and produces less waste.
-You can substitute the chicken stock for any kind of stock (beef or vegetable come to mind).
+You can substitute the chicken stock for any kind of stock (beef or vegetable would definitely work).

-- Soy sauce: This is entirely optional; I like adding umami to recipes, because it gives a boost of flavor that leaves everyone asking you where you got your recipe.
-Go-to ingredients for umami are tomato paste, fish sauce, soy sauce, mushrooms, anchovies (think caesar dressing), miso paste, or worchestire sauce.
+- Soy sauce: This is entirely optional; I like adding umami to recipes because it gives a boost of flavor that leaves everyone asking where you got your recipe.
+The go-to ingredients for umami are tomato paste, fish sauce, soy sauce, mushrooms, anchovies (think Caesar dressing), miso paste, or Worcester sauce.
 I thought soy sauce paired well with this recipe, and you don’t notice it.
 It just adds a depth of flavor.

 - Yellow onion: I love onion in salsa!
 Plus, the fresh ingredient gives the whole dish a lift.
 You can scale the onion up or down depending on how much you like.
 Red, white, or yellow onion works here.

 - Lime: fresh lime juice adds acid to the dish, something I expect and love in salsa.
-You can easily swap the lime for lemon (which I did, because I didn’t have lime on hand), and in a real pinch, you can add some vinegar instead.
-I personally love sherry vinegar, but any kind of vinegar will work.
-You won’t taste the vinegar, it’ll just add some brightness to the dish.
+You can easily swap the lime for lemon (which I did because I didn’t have lime on hand), and in a real pinch, you can add some vinegar instead.
+I personally love sherry vinegar, but any vinegar will work.
+You won’t taste the vinegar; it’ll just add some brightness to the dish.

 - Canned green chiles: when I’m making homemade salsa, I love adding canned green chiles.
-It adds some spiciness and a lot of flavor, but you can leave this out if you don’t like spiciness or have children to feed.
+It adds some spiciness and flavor, but you can leave this out if you don’t like spiciness or have children to feed.

 - Cumin, oregano, and salt: Last but not least is your seasonings!
 I like creating my own blends of seasoning, but you could swap the cumin, oregano, and salt for a taco seasoning packet if you prefer.
 The seasoning part of this recipe is very forgiving – just add what you like!
 Some ideas include smoked paprika, chili powder, or cayenne.